software-fundamentals/CI-server/README.md

 gradle build
 ```

+4. Check out a branch, make a change to a file, push the changes and watch the status of the commit change.

 ## Testing
 * `gradle build` compiles the program and runs all tests
 * `gradle test` runs all tests